Dr. David R. Riel Receives the Frances White Ewbank Award

 Dr. David R. Riel ‘75, director of clinical experiences and associate professor in Asbury University’s School of Education, has been making an impact in the lives of students at Asbury University for the last 11 years.

-His active dedication to the School of Education and its students made him the perfect choice for this year’s Francis White Ewbank Award for Excellence in Teaching.
+His active dedication to the School of Education and its students made him the perfect choice for this year’s Frances White Ewbank Award for Excellence in Teaching.
 The announcement was made during last week’s Academic Convocation.

 “I really feel as though this award is honoring the entire of School of Education,” Riel said.
 “I am humbled to be the one being recognized while, at the same time, I am so honored to be part of such a high-functioning team of educators.”

-The Francis White Ewbank Award for Excellence in Teaching is the University’s highest honor for teaching.
+The Frances White Ewbank Award for Excellence in Teaching is the University’s highest honor for teaching.
 Created in 2002 by Dr. Paul A. ’56 and Dr. Kay Fuller ’57 Rader, the award is conferred each year on one full-time faculty member who has demonstrated excellence in teaching effectiveness and spiritual modeling in and outside of the classroom.
 Each spring, graduating seniors submit nominations which are then reviewed by a committee before a final awardee is chosen and announced at the initial Chapel of the fall semester.

 “[Dr. David R. Riel] is a strong Christian influence both inside and outside the classroom,” said Asbury University Provost Dr. Timothy Wooster, reading student comments about Riel prior to the announcement.
 “He consistently models what it looks like to be an effective and impactful educator.
 He has a deep love for Asbury.
 He is a responsive educator who excels as an advisor and an effective communicator.”